When Shared Knowledge Hurts: Spectral Over-Accumulation in Model Merging: Introduction

 Prior work mainly improves merging by mitigating task-matrix conflicts.
 However, conflict is not the only source of interference.
 Recent studies report that cross-task alignment in spectral directions, manifested as overlap among singular vectors of different task matrices, is also associated with degradation after merging~\cite{Gargiulo_2025_Task}.
 At first glance, this is unexpected.
 Components shared across tasks, which we call shared knowledge, are typically viewed as useful signals that should transfer rather than harm.

 This observation points to a complementary mechanism that governs merged performance.
-A task is influenced not only by its task-specific update, but also by shared knowledge introduced by other tasks through the merge.
+A task is influenced not only by its task-specific update, but also by shared knowledge introduced by other tasks through the merge~\citep{Marczak_2025_No, sun2025task}.
 When several task matrices align in the same spectral subspaces, a simple linear combination repeatedly aggregates the same shared spectral components, leading to spectral over-counting in those subspaces.
 As a consequence, the merged update exhibits singular-value inflation and an imbalanced spectrum.
 Crucially, this inflation concentrates in a few top spectral subspaces with the largest singular values, so the merged model overemphasizes these dominant directions while underrepresenting the remaining subspaces, reducing downstream performance.
 Fig.~\ref{fig:fig1} visualizes this pattern: shared knowledge is widespread across tasks, yet its over-counting leads to inflation in a few top spectral subspaces.
 These findings motivate measuring subspace-wise over-counting and correcting inflated singular values during merging.

-To address this issue, we propose Singular Value Calibration (SVC), a training-free and data-free method for calibrating a merged update in spectral space.
+To address this issue, we propose Singular Value Calibration (SVC), a training-free and data-free method for calibrating a merged update from any existing merging method in spectral space.
 SVC targets the singular-value inflation caused by spectral over-counting, so that the merged model is less dominated by a few shared subspaces.

-To make this correction possible, we decompose the merged task matrix into spectral subspaces and use its column-space basis as a shared coordinate system.
-In this basis, each task matrix can be expressed as subspace-wise responses, which makes different tasks comparable within the same subspace.
+To make this correction possible, we decompose the merged task matrix into spectral subspaces and use its output-space basis as a shared coordinate system.
+On this basis, each task matrix can be expressed as subspace-wise responses, which makes different tasks comparable within the same subspace.
 With tasks aligned to the same basis, we evaluate whether the merged update preserves each task-specific response.
 Specifically, we project the merged response onto the task-specific response and use the resulting projection coefficient to quantify how much the merged update amplifies that direction.
 A coefficient larger than $1$ means the merged update has accumulated extra mass along that direction, indicating spectral over-counting from cross-task alignment.

 Based on these projection coefficients, SVC measures subspace-wise overlap and converts it into a calibration strength for each spectral subspace.
 It then rescales the corresponding singular values while keeping the spectral directions unchanged.
 As a result, SVC restores a more balanced spectrum and consistently improves merging performance across vision and language benchmarks.
 We summarize our contributions as follows: